Install Zimbra Open Source Edition on Ubuntu 14.04

 Set up Your Linode

 Create a Linode with a minimum of 4 GB of RAM.
-See Getting Started for help setting up your host.
+See Creating a Compute Instance for help setting up your host.

 Deploy an Ubuntu 14.04 LTS image to your Linode.
 Consider using slightly less than half the available disk space for the first image, keeping the other half for taking a backup image before updates.
 Your partition size will depend on the number of accounts and volume of mail you expect to handle.
 Once deployed, boot your new host.
 SSH into the terminal using the command shown on the Networking tab in the Linode Cloud Manager and the password you entered when you created the Linode.